Advertising helps fund Big Issue’s mission to end poverty

 Women are often missing from rough sleeping counts because they tend to be less visible than male rough sleepers due to the risk of violence on the streets.
 That means women are more likely to seek shelter in cafes, transport hubs or other places rather than bedding down outside.

 A coalition of homelessness and women’s organisations in London joined forces to tackle the issue in October 2022.
-Their first national census across England found the number of people sleeping rough could be as much as nine times higher than the official rough sleeping count.
+Their first national census across England found the number of people sleeping rough could be as much as 10 times higher than the official rough sleeping count.

 How does homelessness affect health?